 Our Vision: Children and young people with special educational needs and disabilities in Bristol are given the best possible help towards a healthy, independent and fulfilling life.
 Working in partnership across organisational boundaries and with families we identify, support and empower those who need it most.

 How we're going to achieve this vision

-We are working to the Children, Young People and Families Strategy and the SEND Vision.
+We are working to the Children, Young People and Families Strategy, the SEND Strategic Vision and the Accessibility Strategy 2017-19 to deliver our vision.
 These documents outline how we will work together and what we are working towards.
 The SEND Challenge Group, a sub group of the Children and Families Partnership Board, has a special focus on making sure children and young people with SEND and their families achieve the outcomes in the vision.

 To make sure we're going in the right direction every two years we do a self-evaluation of SEND services.
 This involves using different types of information to better understand how we are doing from our view and the view of the people who we provide services for.
 The SEND self-evaluation 2017 is based on: